Aaron98990/ways-of-the-game/goals.md

 - [The assistant referee should of raised their flag then run along the touchline rather than the referee stopping play to ask the assistant referee if the ball entered the goal. ](https://youtu.be/DK66w4_vBiI?t=701)
 - [The assistant referee raises their flag then runs along the touch line on a not clear goal.](https://youtu.be/8XVcUWf562k?feature=shared&t=294)

-## Fighting for the Ball After a Goal
+## Fighting for the ball after a goal

 It is accepted that referees do not add enough additional time, so the losing team or the team that just tied the game will try to retrieve the ball to restart play quickly while the other team will stall.
 No player is entitled to the ball after a goal and players must act responsibility.